-As always, we need to remind our readers that we are not tax experts and this information should not be taken as the final word.
-Every business and situation is unique, so please consult your company’s CFO or other tax and accounting professionals before making any decisions or purchases.
+As always, it is essential to emphasize that we are not tax experts, and this information should not be considered definitive advice.
+Each business and its circumstances are unique, so it is advisable to seek guidance from your company’s CFO or consult tax and accounting professionals before making any decisions or purchases.

 While servers may remain unnoticed in the background, they play a vital role in your daily operations, especially if you work within an internal network.
 Similar to terminal computers, servers have a limited lifespan and can become obsolete or experience wear and tear.
 This can lead to critical issues for your business, such as reduced network speed, affecting the efficiency of data transmission between the server and computers, or among network users.

 Furthermore, storage accessibility can become problematic.
 Although servers typically offer more capacity than standard desktops or laptops, they are not infinite.
 While cloud storage and data backup solutions are gaining popularity, certain situations may necessitate the use of local physical servers, particularly for industries dealing with sensitive information that require HIPPA compliance.
 In such cases, maintaining the health of on-site servers and backup systems becomes paramount.